SKILL

 If a "beat" needs five paragraphs and three subheadings, it's not a beat — it's two beats glued together.
 Split it.

-Pull material from the raw pile to populate the beat.
+Pull material from the raw pile to populate each beat.
 You can paraphrase, split, recombine, or quote.
 The pile is a quarry.

 Ending the journey